Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Motivations Behind the Gaussian Process

 \section{Motivations Behind the Gaussian Process}

-As mentioned in Section~\ref{sec:Method}, the use of a Gaussian Process Classifier (GPC) is motivated by its ability to provide direct access to internal uncertainty estimates (through the predictive standard deviation), its efficiency with limited training data, and its generally good calibration.
-Moreover, the GPC shows strong potential to generalize effectively to new or varying inputs.
+As mentioned in Section~\ref{sec:Method}, the use of a Gaussian Process Classifier (GPC) is motivated by its ability to provide direct access to internal uncertainty estimates (through the predictive standard deviation), its efficiency with limited training data, and its good calibration.

-\subsection{\method~ Internal Uncertainty}
+\subsection{\method~Internal Uncertainty}

-When using a GPC, each prediction provides two key values: the class probability and the corresponding predictive standard deviation.
-In particular, in the SGPU framework, the GPC returns the probability that the generated answers are correct.
-Predicted probabilities close to~$1$ or $0$ indicate thus high confidence, whereas values near~$0.5$ correspond to a region of uncertainty.
-A naïve way to exclude uncertain predictions would be to discard samples with probabilities close to~$0.5$ based on an arbitrary threshold.
-In other words, we could exclude entries for which the associated probability $p$ follows: $max(p, 1-p) < 0.5 + \epsilon$, with $\epsilon$ being completely randomly chosen.

-However, the \method~ offers a more principled approach to quantifying predictive uncertainty through the use of a GPC with the predictive standard deviation, which captures the internal uncertainty for each prediction.
-Using the predictive standard deviation, we flag a prediction as \emph{unsafe} if adding or subtracting half of the predictive standard deviation to the predicted probability changes the resulting class label.
-Figure~\ref{app_fig:gp_histo} depicts this classification on \textbf{VizWiz} with \texttt{llava-mistral-7b}, with unsafe predictions shown in black.
+For each prediction, a GPC provides two values: the class probability and the corresponding predictive standard deviation.
+In the SGPU framework, the GPC returns the probability that the generated answers are similar.
+Predicted probabilities close to~$1$ or $0$ indicate thus high confidence, whereas values near~$0.5$ correspond to regions of uncertainty.
+A straightforward approach to exclude uncertain predictions is to discard samples whose probabilities are close to $0.5$.
+However, \method~ adopts a more principled approach to quantifying predictive uncertainty by leveraging the predictive standard deviation, which captures the internal uncertainty for each prediction.
+A prediction is flagged as \emph{unsafe} if adding or subtracting half of the predictive standard deviation to the predicted probability changes the resulting class label.
+Figure~\ref{app_fig:gp_histo} depicts this classification strategy on \textbf{VizWiz} with \texttt{llava-mistral-7b}, where unsafe predictions are highlighted in black.
 To verify that these predictions are indeed unreliable, we compute the AUROC (using the same setup as in the main experiment) before and after removing the unsafe entries.
 As expected, the AUROC increases from $0.828$ to $0.853$ after filtering these entries, confirming that our criterion effectively identifies uncertain predictions.